gamendoza26/campus_space_and_energy/README.md

 ## Overview

-This branch is set up to TEST (finish this thought)
+This branch is set up to test files before moving them to origin main.
+It contains several directories:

+1. **jupyter:** Contains necessary files to generate heatmap visualization (html) through widgets
+2. **api:** PLEASE COMPLETE THIS